PoignardAzur/poignardazur.github.io/_posts/2023-06-23-learning-to-swim.md

 ---
 layout: post
-title: On jumping from nenuphar to nenuphar, and learning to swim
+title: On jumping from lily pad to lily pad, and learning to swim
 ---

 Today we're putting Rust aside for a moment.
 Let's talk about dating.